lucasbrambrink/loadAsync/README.md

 # asyncLoad.js

-This utility is designed to maximize page load performance by minimizing the javascript footprint.
-It loads `<script>` resources asynchronously (and thereby leverages concurrency in the browser) but still guarantees load order
+This library is designed to maximize page load performance by removing javascript from the primary rendering process.
+It loads `<script>` resources
+asynchronously (and thereby leverages concurrency in the browser) but still guarantees load order
 (in cases where one resource depends on another).